 The state holds a civil service exam every two years to become an officer.
 The next exam takes place in 2019.

 To become a police officer, you need to first take a written test.
 You also need to meet these requirements:

-- You must be a U.S. citizen or Naturalized Citizen and have a valid Massachusetts Driver's license.
+- You must have a valid Massachusetts Driver's license.